Kidney Cancer

 This condition may be diagnosed based on:

-Your symptoms and medical history.
+Your medical history.

 A physical exam.